maryrosecook/islaclj/languageguide.md

 ## Conditionals

 I haven't decided how to do these yet.
-However, probably only `if` statements will be allowed, and they will occupy the same line as their conditional branch, like: `open door if player has key`.
+However, probably only `if` statements will be allowed, and they will occupy the same line as their single conditional branch, like: `open door if player has key`.

 ## Functions